A Homeless Kitten That Is Neither Male Nor Female Has Been Discovered For The First Time In History

 At the Tyneside Adoption Center of Cats Protection, Hope is presently waiting to be adopted.
 The veterinary officer added:

 “This is not something we’ve come across before at Cats Protection.
-While this means we don’t have any previous cases to base our knowledge of how this will affect Hope in the future, we spent time monitoring this cat to ensure they can urinate and defecate appropriately before they were considered ready for rehoming."
+While this means we don’t have any previous cases to base our knowledge on how this will affect Hope in the future, we spent time monitoring this cat to ensure she can urinate and defecate appropriately before she is considered ready for rehoming.”

 "We carried out a procedure to look for sex organs but there’s nothing apparent inside or out"

-Hope was initially brought in by a busy family who did not think they would be able to provide her with the attention she required together with her mother and three siblings, according to a representative for Cats Protection.
+Hope was initially brought in by a busy family who did not think they would be able to provide her with the attention she required, along with her mother and three siblings, according to a representative for Cats Protection.
 Tyneside Adoption Centre manager Beni Benstead said:

-“Discovering Hope’s special status has been an exciting time as none of us have seen this before or are likely to again.
-Hope has been a delight to care for and it is fantastic that they are now ready to be adopted."
+“Discovering Hope’s special status has been an exciting time, as none of us have seen this before or are likely to again.
+Hope has been a delight to care for, and it is fantastic that she is now ready to be adopted.”

-“We know they will bring someone many years of fun and companionship.
+“We know she will bring someone many years of fun and companionship.
 We would also be extremely grateful to hear updates on our Tyneside superstar.”